 While chiropractic is typically considered a therapy for alleviating skeletal and muscular complaints, a study in 2011 showed that it can also improve physical strength.
 The study involved judo athletes competing at the national level who used cervical spinal manipulative therapy (SMT).
 The final results of the study showed a 16 percent improvement in grip strength among the athletes who received only three SMT sessions.

 The case for chiropractic care for athletes is very strong.
 It can help during training, recovery from injury, rehabilitation, and at every point in between.
 Although cheerleaders are still in their infancy of being recognized as serious athletes, the case for chiropractic care as a viable sports medicine therapy to improve performance and recover from injury is significant.
 The benefits that cheerleaders can receive from chiropractic treatment, as we can see, can really give them something to cheer about both on the field and off.

-The information herein on "Cheerleaders Benefit From Chiropractic Treatment In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Cheerleaders Benefit From Chiropractic Treatment In El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 For individuals wanting to improve their fitness routine can incorporating wearable weights and knowing how… Read More

 Many individuals attribute to some degree, their neck or back pain to unhealthy posture.
 Can… Read More